Floofs/Floofs.github.io/index.md

 layout: home
 ---

 Welcome!
-My name's Connor Huckaby, and this is my portfolio on video games I've designed and/or written.
+My name's Connor Huckaby, and this is my online portfolio.
 Thanks for stopping by!